-Selecting an Increment Borer The Increment Borer is essential for extracting a core of wood from trees. logs, poles or timbers.
+Using an Increment Borer The Increment Borer is essential for extracting a core of wood from trees, logs, poles or timbers.
 The core extracted is used for many purposes including determination of growth rate, age, tree soundness, penetration of chemicals in the wood treating business, and specific gravity studies of wood.

+An increment borer consists of three parts: a handle, a borer bit, and an extractor.
+When not in use, the borer bit and extractor fit inside the handle and form a compact unit.
+Most increment borers have Teflon® coated bits.
+This coating helps reduce friction, protects against rust, and keeps the bit clean to extend bit life.
 Making the Right Selection There are three things to consider when you choose an increment borer.
-They are length, core diameter, and thread style.
+They are length, diameter, and style.
 Borer bit length depends on the size of the trees you will be boring.
 Length is measured from the tip of the threads to the end of the round section of the borer bit.
 This is the maximum depth the bit will penetrate.
-Core diameter of the wood sample is determined by the inside diameter of the opening at the threaded end of the bit.
-For general forestry use, .169" is commonly used, .200"
+Core Diameter of the wood sample is determined by the inside diameter of the opening at the threaded end of the bit. .169" is commonly used for general forestry use, .200" for wood preserving testing and .500° for large amounts .169 inch (4 3 mm) .200 inch (5 mm) 500 inch (12 mm) of wood for qualitative analysis.

-(12 mm) is used for wood preserving testing, and .500" is used for large amounts of wood for quality analysis.
-2- or 3-Thread Style is a matter of personal preference.
-A 2-thread borer has two threads on the cutting edge of the bit, each originating 180° apart while a 3-thread borer has three threads, each originating 120° apart.
-The 3-thread borer will engage the wood faster and easier than the 2-thread borer, and it will also turn easier inside the tree.
-Although, for each 360° turn of the handle, a 2-thread borer will penetrate deeper and come out of the tree faster than a 3-thread borer.
-Taking An Increment Core:
+2- or 3-Thread style is a matter of personal preference.
+A 2-thread borer has two threads on the cutting edge of the bit, each originating 180° apart.
+A 3-thread borer has three threads, each originating 120° apart.
+The 3-thread borer, due to its higher pitch, will penetrate the wood deeper per revolution than a 2-thread and also produce less friction because more threads are pushing against the wood.
+It is important to remember, the ease at which a borer penetrates wood depends on wood hardness. friction properties and capability/ strength of the user.
+Taking an Increment Core Follow these seven steps to take a core:

-1. Remove the borer bit and extractor from inside the handle.
-Place the extractor in a pocket of your cruiser vest for convenience and protection of the extractor.

-- 2. Assemble the handle and borer bit by:

-- A Pushing the locking latch away from the handle with your thumb,

-Inserting the square end

-of the borer bit into the

-R - handle, and then Returning the locking latcl completely around the borer bit "collar."
+- 1. Remove the borer bit and extractor from inside the handle.
+Place the extractor in a pocket of your cruiser vest for convenience and protection of the extractor. - 2.
+Assemble the handle and borer bit by: - a.
+Pushing the locking latch away from the handle with your thumb b.
+Inserting the square end of the borer bit into the handle, then c.
+Returning the locking latch completely around the borer bit "collar."

 You're now ready to start boring.
 However, we suggest you apply beeswax to the threads and shank before you begin. - 3.
-Align the borer bit and the handle so that the bit will penetrate through or towards Right the center of the tree and at right angles to the tree.
-In any other alignment, the annual arowth rings seen in the hand.
-With your other hand push forward on the handle and simultaneously turn it clockwise until the bit threads penetrate the wood enough to hold the bit firmly in place.
-5. Then place both hands. palms open, on the ends of the handle and turn the handle clockwise until the bit reaches the desired depth (Fig. 2).

-Wrong extracted core will be distorted and could 4.
-Place the borer bit threads against the tree (Fig.1, right), preferably in a bark fissure where the bark is thinnest.
-Hold the threads in place with one
+Align the borer bit and the handle so that the bit will penetrate through or towards the center of the tree and at right angles to the tree.
+In any other alignment, the annual growth rings Right seen in the extracted core will be distorted and could result in erroneous Wrong growth rate analysis. - 4.
+Place the borer bit threads against the tree (Fig.1), preferably in a bark fissure where the bark is thinnest.
+Hold the threads in place with one hand.
+With your